CAN Initiatives

 sites and distributed a report with our findings, site guidelines, and site contact information to city nonprofits.

-Harvard Magazine Feature
+Coordinating A Major Harvard Magazine Feature

 We coordinated the development of a recent feature article about Fall River, Fall River: Phoenix Rising?, that was published in Harvard magazine.